JRPG Evolution: 8-Bit Origins to Final Fantasy VII & Modern Hits

 Key Takeaways

-- The JRPG genre was first popularized by titles like Dragon Quest and Final Fantasy, which established key mechanics such as turn-based combat and character progression.
+- The JRPG genre was popularized by titles like Dragon Quest and Final Fantasy, establishing mechanics like turn-based combat and strict character progression.

 Listen To The Podcast (English)